TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * <a name="footnote_calico_1">1</a>: The packet's source IP and destination IP are set to the Pod IP.
 When using enhanced security rules, you must set a security rule for this traffic separately.

+> [Cautions]
+> Clusters using Calico v3.24.1 eBPF mode cannot create node groups using images from Rocky 9.5 or later or Ubuntu 24.04 or later.
+> To use these images, you must update Calico to v3.28.2 or later via the Add-on Management feature.

 <a id="security-group"></a>
 ## Security Group
 If you set enhanced security rules to True at cluster creation, only mandatory security rules are created at worker node security group creation.